ricardomontalvo/Ricardo_Portfolio/README.md

 ## [Project 1: Connect Four with AI adversary](https://github.com/ricardomontalvo/Connect-4-with-AI-adversary)
 - Implementation of the classic Connect Four game where a user can play against an AI adversary
-- The AI uses the MTD(f) algorithm in order to compute the best move available
+- The AI uses the MTD(f) algorithm in order to compute one of the best moves available